adamavenir/sarahavenir.com/content/blog/2023/what-trees.md

 ---
 title: What trees?
 date: 2023-03-07T12:25:04.026Z
-description: "I don't know if it's getting older or the experience of running businesses and having to make all of these meta-decisions all the time, but somehow I've become a "forest" person.
+description: "I don't know if it's getting older or the experience of running businesses and having to make all of these meta-decisions all the time, but somehow I've become a 'forest' person.
 You know how people criticize other people for not being able to see the forest for the trees?
 I'm the opposite of that.
 I have become suspicious of trees..."
 ---

 ## Or: Why I don't do things anymore